 One way to reduce the incidence of chiggers is to wear loose clothing.
 They like to lodge in places like under the waistband of underwear or socks, or in armpits.
-For more information read this piece, where I got my chigger information.
+For more information read this piece.

 Blackflies, mosquitoes and other bothersome flying insects: I found few of these on my spring Appalachian trip, although they were there.
-Some people are bothered more than others, and some of my fellow travellers were bothered at times.
+Some people are bothered more than others.

 I carry a small piece of netting that I can drape over my hat if the biting insects get too aggressive.
 I seldom use it.
 I also walk wearing trousers (not shorts) to cut down on mosquito feeding grounds.

 I met many people who said they were not affected by poison ivy.
-The stats: Fifty per cent react to slight contact (!) and 20% to more intense contact.
-Only 30% have no reaction at all.
+The stats: Fifty per cent of us react to slight contact (!) and 20 per cent to more intense contact.
+Only 30 per cent have no reaction at all.

-For a close-up of poison ivy, see the above sites, or here on this site.
+For a close-up of poison ivy, see the above sites, or here on my site.